michal-kazmierczak/opentelemetry-rails-example/README.md

 ![opentelemetry and rails](./docs/rails_observability.drawio.png "opentelemetry and rails")

-The Rails app features a proposal of Kamal deployment of the stack.
-The proposal includes three servers: app server, db server and observability server hosting storage and query backends with Grafana.
-Check out `rails_app/config/deploy.yml` for details.
-Please note that it should be considered as a general example.
-Even though it was successfully tested with deployment to servers, it may need tweaking for your specific use-case.
+The Rails app includes a proposed Kamal deployment for the entire observability stack.
+The setup defines three servers:
+- App Server - runs the Rails application and telemetry agents
+- DB Server – hosts the database
+- Observability Server – runs Grafana and stores telemetry data (traces, logs, metrics)

+You can find the full configuration in `rails_app/config/deploy.yml`

+Note: This deployment setup is provided as a general example.
+While it has been successfully tested in a live environment, it's not intedned to be used on-spot.
+You may need to adapt it to suit your specific requirements.

 ### Docker Compose